Reading files in C++ using ifstream: dealing correctly with badbit, failbit, eofbit, and perror()

 ifstream f (argv[1]);

-// After this opening attempt, we can safely use perror() in case
+// After this attempt to open a file, we can safely use perror() only

 if (!f.is_open())